Ara-Chobanyan/Classroom-Database/README.md

 - Creating tests that require user inputs and being able to mock them.
 - Reinforced usage of pointers when creating a student data structure.
 - Merging a existing project to this project.
-- Creating a terminal interface that interacts with an database, while allowing CRUD based operations.
+- Creating a terminal interface that interacts with a database, while allowing CRUD based operations.

 # What I struggled with